 - Many publishers, journals, and funding agencies routinely use software to check for plagiarism and ensure the originality of work before publication.

-LetPub has licensed the same software (iThenticate) that major publishers use to help our authors evaluate your manuscripts and grant applications prior to submission to detect any potential problems.
+LetPub has licensed the same software (iThenticate) that major publishers use in order to help our editors evaluate your manuscripts and grant applications prior to submission to detect any potential problems.
 This package compares the text to 50+ million published research articles and 60+ billion web pages in 30 different languages.